xmg-hhu/xtag2xml/README.md

 # XTAG to XML
 A tool to convert XTAG grammar rules stored in the obsolete .trees format to JSON and XML files.
-Developed as part of the CRC991 (Section A2) at Heinrich Heine University Dusseldorf under supervision of Prof. Laura Kallmeyer.
+Developed as part of the CRC991 (Project A02) at Heinrich Heine University Düsseldorf.
 For more information, visit http://www.sfb991.uni-duesseldorf.de/en/

 ## Info